 "The following list is an overview of the material that a statute, court rule, or standing order designates must be withheld as “impounded,” “withheld from public inspection,” “not available for public inspection,” “confidential,” “segregated,” or “sealed.”"

 Includes links to a wide variety of financial privacy sources, including the Gramm-Leach-Bliley Act.

 Security cameras vs. right of privacy, Goldman and Pease.

 Discusses privacy issues with security cameras in a condo building.

-Massachusetts practice series, Summary of basic law, Thomson Reuters, volume 14D, chapter 16 Torts; A. Invasion of privacy
+Summary of basic law, (Mass Practice v.14D) Thomson Reuters, 2014 with supplement.
+Chapter 16 Torts; IX.
+Dignitary Torts; A. Invasion of Privacy.